You’d love to know what your customers are thinking, but where do you begin?

 Always leave room for customers to add comments and suggestions you may not have thought to ask in the survey.

-How to Improve Your Customer Survey Results
+How to Improve Your Business Survey Results

 Voila!
 You’ve created a great survey, but now how do you get people to respond?
 We recommend providing a little incentive to inspire participation—whether that’s a freebie, a fun and easy user experience, or a fun survey experience.
 Here are our tips: